What is a premature baby?

 - social and emotional problems

-When you're judging whether your premature baby is developing normally, it is important to understand their 'corrected age'.
+When you're considering whether your premature baby is developing normally, it is important to understand their 'corrected age'.

-The corrected age is your baby's chronological age minus the number of weeks or months they were born early.
+The corrected age is your baby's chronological age (how long ago they were born) minus the number of weeks or months they were born early.
 For example, a 6-month-old baby who was born 2 months early would have a corrected age of 4 months.
-That means they may only be doing the things that other 4-month-olds do.
+That means they might be doing the things that other 4-month-olds do.
 Most paediatricians recommend correcting age when assessing growth and development until your child is 2 years old.

 The hospital will not send your baby home until they are confident both you and your baby are ready.
 Staff will make sure you understand how to care for your baby at home.
 They will also show you how to use any equipment you may need.

 You will need appointments to see a neonatologist (newborn baby doctor) or paediatrician.
 Your local child health nurse will also see you regularly.

 It is normal to feel a little worried when you are looking after your baby yourself after a while in hospital.
-Take it slowly in a calm and quiet environment until you both get used to being at home.
+Take it slowly, and try to create a calm and quiet environment, until you both become confident being at home.